AN INTRODUCTION TO THE SCALES OF MT MERU

 The numerical seed also offers a myriad of variations as one can

 seed these recurrent series how one wishes.
-Another seed that Erv is
+Another meru 3 seed that Wilson was

-real importance of this method it allows a method for each individual
+real importance of this method it allows for each individual

 to make their own Slendro, in much the same way a different village